home-assistant/home-assistant.io/source/_components/system_log.markdown

 <img src='/images/components/system_log/system_log_entry.png' />

 The message ("Unable to find service..."), source (`core.py`) and level (`WARNING`) can easily be extracted from the image.
-Exact timestamp and stack trace is shown if the entry is selected.
+The exact timestamp and stack trace is shown in the selected entry.

 ## {% linkable_title Examples  %}